bmoren/real-time-inclass/README.md

 ### node specific stuff:
 + `node -v` : what version of node am I using? / is it loaded?
 + `node` : run a node application : ususaly with a file path like: `node app.js`
++ `npm` : node package manager, install packages/plugins for node (other peoples code so we dont have to write as much)
++ `npm install package-name`
++ `npm init` : start a new node project and generate a package.json file